The School Strike for Climate was massive!

 Language is powerful.

-So this week, let’s make sure we get the language right.
+So let’s make sure we get the language right.
 Let’s make sure we elevate the views of young people.

 Don’t just “listen to the voice of young people” – amplify it, make it deafening and support them as they drive change.